Data-ptr/node-sqlite3/README.md

 Remember the following:

-* You must provide the right `--target_arch` flag. `ia32` is needed to target 32bit node-webkit builds, while `x64` will target 64bit node-webkit builds (if available for your platform).
+* You must provide the right `--target_arch` flag. `ia32` is needed to target 32bit node-webkit builds, while `x64` will target 64bit node-webkit builds (if available for your platform, for example as of node-webkit 0.9.2 only a ia32 version is avaliable for Windows).

+* As of 1/6/2014 node-sqlite3 does not have a stable build for NODE.js v11 which node-webkit 0.9.2 uses, so if you want to use node-sqlite3 with node-webkit you MUST use node-webkit 0.8.4.

 * After the `sqlite3` package is built for node-webkit it cannot run in the vanilla Node.js (and vice versa).
    * For example, `npm test` of the node-webkit's package would fail.